Video Conferencing / FAQs

-Yes, we can hold your presentation in one of our studios and your professor will be able to participate in the live discussion via videoconferencing, Zoom or Skype.
+Yes, we can hold your presentation in one of our studios and your professor will be able to participate in the live discussion via videoconferencing, Zoom.
 There is no charge for this service.
 Please put in the reservation using the ITV Studio Request form.

 I am a graduating student and I have a job interview with a company that wants to meet with me using videoconferencing/desktop conferencing.
 Can I use a studio?